jacopo1223/jacopo.github/README.md

 # Welcome to my GitHub Pages

 Hello!!!
 My name is **Jacopo** and I have been working for 2 years in the **cyber security** world.
-I am a **Junior Pentester** and I mainly work on penetration testing on **web** and **mobile** applications.
+I'm a **Junior Pentester** and I mainly work on penetration testing on **web** and **mobile** applications.
 In this repository you will find a detailed description of my work, including the vulnerabilities (CVEs) I have discovered and the respective Proof of Concept (PoC).

 ## About me
-I am passionate about cybersecurity and over the past 2 years I have honed my skills in identifying vulnerabilities on web and mobile platforms.
+I'm passionate about cybersecurity and over the past 2 years I have honed my skills in identifying vulnerabilities on web and mobile platforms.
 This repository collects the results of my findings, including references to CVEs I have reported.